-This formula relies on the FILTER function to retrieve data based on a logical test created with a boolean logic expression.
-The array argument is provided as B5:D15, which contains the full set of data without headers.
+This formula uses the FILTER function to retrieve data based on a logical test created with a boolean logic expression.
+The array argument is provided as B5:D16, which contains the full set of data without headers.
 The include argument is based on two logical comparisons:

-Note the four 1s in the array correspond to the four dates that pass the test.
-This array is delivered to the FILTER function and used to filter the data.
-Only rows where the result is 1 make it into the final output.
+Note there are four 1s in the array, which correspond to the four dates that pass the logical test.
+This array is delivered to the FILTER function as the include argument and used to filter the data:

 Only the rows with a result of 1 are included in the final output.
 The if_empty argument is set to "No data" in case no matching data is found.

 In the example shown, we are picking up valid dates from cells F5 and G5.
 This makes the formula easier to write and more flexible since the dates can easily be changed at any time.
 However, in certain situations, you may want to hardcode dates into the formula.
 The safest way to do this in Excel is to use the DATE function as shown below:

 The structure of this formula is the same as the original formula above, but the start date of Jan 15, 2023, and the end date of Mar 15, 2023, are now provided directly with the DATE function.